AdobeDocs/audience-manager.en/help/using/features/destinations/audience-manager-technology-partners.md

 title: Adobe Audience Manager Technology Partners
 ---

-# Adobe Audience Manager Technology Partners
+# Adobe Audience Manager Activation Partners

 This page includes current Audience Manager [server-to-server integrations](/help/using/features/destinations/manage-destinations.md#add-edit-segments) only.
 For more information on an integration refer to its [Adobe Exchange](https://www.adobeexchange.com/experiencecloud.html) listing (where available) or contact your Adobe Consultant or Customer Care.